readium/ts-toolkit/navigator/docs/epub/ContentProtection.md

 - Triggers `contentProtection` event with type `iframe_embedding_detected` when detected
 - Enabled via `checkIFrameEmbedding`

+## Layering

+Protection features should be thought as layers.
+If one feature fails, the next one comes into play.

+For example, if the print shortcut fails, print protection can be used to prevent the user from printing the content.
+If the automation detection fails, selection monitoring and bulk copy monitoring can be used to prevent the user from copying the content.
+Etc.

+It is really important to understand how to combine these features to reinforce the entire protection system.

 ## Event Types

 Content protection triggers events with the following types: